wessenstam/gts21/cicd/phase3/phase3.rst

 #.
 Return to the VC instance we left earlier and run the Commit and push step via the Git extension, to get the CI/CD running.
 The end stage will be a push to the Dockerhub.
 The end of the CI/CD Pipeline should be that we have three images/versions in the Dockerhub environment (the below image is composed out of Drone UI and Dockerhub UI)

+[VERY CONFUSING.
+WE NEED THIS SPELLED OUT A BIT MORE, AS TO ME THIS IS JUST IN A JUMBLE.
+WHAT IS THE GOAL OF THE ABOVE?]

    .. figure:: images/27.png

 Now that we are able to use the CI/CD pipeline to build, basic test and push to Dockerhub repository the last step is to deploy the image as a container to the docker VM.